bug400/pyilper/INSTALL.md

 to clean the conda package cache and save disk space.

-Note: pyILPER requires Python 3.7.
-Check the Python version with:
+Note: pyILPER requires at least Python 3.7.
+If you get no pyILPER updates check your Anaconda/Miniconda Python version with:

      conda list